draftm0de/flutter.example/README.md

 # DraftMode Flutter Example

 ## Overview
-DraftMode Example is a minimal Cupertino-styled shell that aggregates DraftMode example widgets in a single Flutter page.
-The goal is to keep the surface area intentionally small so new demos can mount inside `DemoPage` without additional scaffolding.
+DraftMode Example exposes `DraftModeExamplePageWidget`, a minimal Cupertino-styled shell that aggregates DraftMode demos inside a single page.
+The goal is to keep the surface area intentionally small so new demos can mount inside the widget without additional scaffolding, whether they live in this repo or are consumed via `package:draftmode/example.dart`.

 ## Project Structure
-- `lib/page.dart` – core Cupertino page with a navigation bar, hero header, and injected child widgets.
+- `lib/widget/page.dart` – core Cupertino page with a navigation bar, hero header, and injected child widgets.
 - `assets/images/` – static art used by the header (logo.png).
 Update `pubspec.yaml` if you add more assets.
 - `test/` – widget and unit tests.
 Mirrors the structure under `lib/`.